Drone regulations in India

-The import of drones is also only permitted with prior permission from the Ministry of Communications (Wireless Planning and Coordination Department).
+The import of drones is only allowed with prior permission from the Ministry of Communications (Wireless Planning and Coordination Department).
 If a drone is detected without authorization at the airport, it will be confiscated and not returned.
 I have read reports from the airports in Delhi, Ahmedabad, Mumbai, and Bangalore in particular.
-But also at other airports, you should expect a seizure.
+But at other airports, you should expect a seizure.

 Rules for the use of drones in India for locals

 Drones are divided into three weight classes, according to which certain conditions apply:

 - Nano-Drones: up to 250 grams

 - Micro-Drones: more than 250 grams and up to max.
 2 kilograms